kubernetes/website/content/en/docs/concepts/containers/images.md

     - requires node configuration by cluster administrator
   - Pre-pulled Images
     - all pods can use any images cached on a node
-    - requires root access to all nodes to setup
+    - requires root access to all nodes to set up
   - Specifying ImagePullSecrets on a Pod
     - only pods which provide own keys can access the private registry
   - Vendor-specific or local extensions